bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 ## cargo registry

 The cargo application is essential for work with the Rust language.
-It maintains a local `cargo registry` in the directory `~/.cargo/registry/`.
+Cargo maintains a local `cargo registry` in the directory `~/.cargo/registry/`.
 It has 3 basic sub-directories: index, cache and src.
-The `registry index` is the databse with crates metadata and is git fetched from github.
+The `registry index` is the database with crates metadata and is git fetched from github.
 Path to an index file:
 `~/.cargo/registry/index/github.com-1ecc6299db9ec823/cache/re/ad/reader_for_microxml`

 The content of this file looks like this: